Table of Contents

 Planned giving comes with its share of tax benefits.
 They include:

-• Donation of appreciated properties such as real estate or securities to receive a tax deduction on the full market value of the asset and pay no capital gains tax.
+- Donation of appreciated properties such as real estate or securities to receive a like real estate tax deduction on the full market value of the asset and pay no capital gains tax.

-• Donors who opt for a life-income gift receive a tax deduction on the asset’s full market value minus the present value of the income retained.
-If they fund their planned gift with an appreciating asset, they do not have to pay capital gains tax.
+- Donors who opt for a life-income gift receive a tax deduction on the asset’s full market value minus the present value of the income retained.
+If they fund their planned gifts with an appreciating asset, they do not have to pay capital gains tax.

-Now that you know the basics of planned giving, let’s explore how to begin your planned giving program.
+Now that you know the basics of this giving, let’s explore how to begin your program.

 How to start a planned giving program

-A planned giving program can be a complex legal process.
-However, when your nonprofit is at a stage where you can plan one, always remember that planned giving is about helping donors leave behind a legacy, make a difference, and contribute significantly to a cause they believe in.
+This program can be a complex legal process.
+However, when your nonprofit is at a stage where you can plan one, always remember that this is about helping donors leave behind a legacy, make a difference, and contribute significantly to a cause they believe in.

-It is a long-term fundraising strategy which requires long-term engagement with donors.
+It is a long-term fundraising strategy that requires long-term engagement with donors.

 Read Also: Your First Guide to Start Gift Programs for Grassroots Fundraising